rerdavies/pipedal/docs/Installing.md

   cd ~/Downloads
   sudo dpkg --install pipedal_1.0.15_arm64.deb
 ```
-On Raspberry Pi OS, if you have a graphical desktop installed, you can also install package by double-clicking on the downloaded package in the File Manager.
+On Raspberry Pi OS, if you have a graphical desktop installed, you can also install the package by double-clicking on the downloaded package in the File Manager.

 After installing, follow the instructions in [Configuring PiPedal after Installation](Configuring.md).

 --------
 [<< System Requirements](SystemRequirements.md) | [Up](Documentation.md) | [Configuring PiPedal after Installation >>](Configuring.md)